 The first three factors are generally estimated based on expert opinions within the area linked to the obligation, in environments with little statistical experience, or using market data.

-In the Solvency II balance sheet, 'Non-current commitments to employees" are included under "Other non-technical provisions" and were valued based on the same criteria as that used for the Company's financial statements.
+For purposes related to the Solvency II balance sheet, 'Non-current commitments to employees" are included under "Other non-technical provisions" and were valued based on the same criteria as that used for the consolidated financial statements.